bbottema/simple-java-mail/README.md

 v5.0.0.rc1 release candidate 1 (26-December-2017)

+This is currently a snapshot.
+To get access to it, add the [OSS snapshots repo](https://stackoverflow.com/a/7717234/441662) to your maven settings

 New features
 - [#116](https://github.com/bbottema/simple-java-mail/issues/116) You can now test the connection to the SMTP server
 - [#115](https://github.com/bbottema/simple-java-mail/issues/115) Create mailers with a very robust MailerBuilder API, able to ignore defaults as well